Yahoo’s recent ban brought headline attention to the question of remote workers. Would remote working help or hinder your small business?

 If remote work is a potential for your small business, you may be grappling with a question many business owners share: “How will I know they’re actually working?”
 Indeed, remote work raises the question of trust.
 These remote working guidelines can help you test the waters:

 - Be selective.
 Offer remote work to employees who have earned your trust and who present a clear rationale for it.
-This sample Statement of Expectations identifies key areas of agreement.

 - Start gradually.
 Offer remote work on an ad-hoc basis or on an optional day or two each week.
 Set aside other days when everyone is required to be present so you can schedule meetings.
 Experience will help you build the right formula for your business and for each of your employees.